xiyanghu/xiyanghu.github.io/_pages/joinus.md

 ### **Opportunities at the GLAD Lab**

 #### 🎓 **Ph.D.
 Students**
 I currently advise Ph.D. students in the **ASU Computer Information Systems Ph.D. program**.
-If you are interested, please apply to this program.
-Admission decisions are made by the PhD committee and you can work with multiple our amazing faculties in the deparment.
+If you are interested, please apply to this program directly.
+Admission decisions are made by the committee, and you can work with multiple our amazing faculties in the deparment.

 #### 💻 **Master’s Students (ASU)**
 For **ASU Master’s students**, I encourage you to take at least one of the following machine learning courses **before reaching out**: